 A consumption tax is a tax on the money people spend, not the money people earn.
 Sales taxes, which state and local governments use to raise revenue, are a type of consumption tax.
-An excise tax on a specific good, such as alcohol or gasoline, is also an example of a consumption tax.
+An excise tax on a specific good, such as alcohol or gasoline, is another example of a consumption tax.
 Some economists and presidential candidates have proposed a federal consumption tax for the U.S. that could offset or replace taxes on capital gains and dividends.

 A proportional tax is the same as a flat tax.
 Taxpayers at all income levels would pay the same “proportion” in taxes.
 As explained above, proportional taxes are regressive taxes.
 These types of taxes are common in state-level sales taxes but not common at the federal level.
 Anyone who remembers the 2012 presidential campaign will remember a famous proportional tax proposal, the 9-9-9 Plan.
 That plan was for a 9% business transaction tax, a 9% personal income tax and a 9% federal sales tax.